suffolklibraries/lgc/content/collections/events/youth-mural-painting.md

     content:
       -
         type: text
-        text: 'There is carparking close to the event either by the student dorms or at St Peters Dock carpark.'
+        text: 'There are car parks close to the event either by the student dorms or at St Peters Dock car park.'
   -
     type: heading
     attrs: